mobile-dev-codepath/Expense_Tracker_Android/README.md

 Sprint 2: Image capture and text recognition
 - [x] Use Parse API to get data from database
 - [x] Image capture functionality
-- [ ] Can properly submit image to Parse
+- [x] Can properly submit image to Parse
-- [ ] Extract text from image programmatically

 ### Build Sprint 2

 ![](./sprint_2.gif)

+Sprint 3
+- [] Style the UI
+- [] Build out the app
+- [] Build the Parse backend
+- [] Add Firebase to project
+- [] Use Google's ML Kit Text Recognition APIs to process the images

 ### 1. User Stories (Required and Optional)